 2.1 Location of the Experimental Site

 The field experiment was conducted at Department of Agricultural meteorology farm, College of Agriculture, Pune during Kharif, 2017 and 2018.
-The geographical location of the site (Pune) was 18° 32'N, latitude; 73°51E, longitude and 559 m above mean sea level (MSL) as shown in the Figure 1.
+The geographical location of the site (Pune) was 18° 32'N, latitude; 73°51E, longitude and 559 m above mean sea level (amsl) as shown in the Figure 1.
 The soil is medium black having depth of about 1m.
 The average annual rainfall of Pune is 675mm.

 2.2 Experimental Details